• What is Alaska known for?

 Sitka is little Alaskan treasure of an island rich in nature, culture, and history.
 Located on the picturesque Baranof Island in the Alexander Archipelago, Sitka is surrounded by snow-covered mountains hidden by old pine forests growing to the waters’ edge and myriads of little islands in the archipelago that greet thousands of tourists every summer.

 It is the town where Americans came to buy Alaska from Russians, an event that is celebrated with much gusto every year.
 The culture of Sitka’s native original inhabitants provides much of the city’s vibrance.
 The spectacular surrounding nature is ideal for outdoor exploring.
 Hike through the spruce and hemlock rainforest to see the American bald eagle, black-tailed deer, or brown bears at the Fortress of the Bear.
 Alternatively, you can take a boat trip to see humpback whales, sea otters, sea lions, and thousands of birds.
-Things to Do in Sitka
+Check out the Sitka WhaleFest November 1st-3rd, 2024.

 Homer